StevenJUlbrich/markdown_editor/diagrams/diagram.md

     PanelPydantic   o-- "0..*" H3Pydantic : contains
     H3Pydantic      o-- "0..*" H4Pydantic : contains

-    note for ChapterPydantic "Top-level document structure"
-    note for PanelPydantic "Represents an H2 'Panel' section" note for H3Pydantic "Represents an H3 sub-section within a Panel" note for H4Pydantic "Represents an H4 sub-sub-section within an H3" note for GenericContentPydantic "Represents content outside of Panels (e.g., Chapter Overview)"
+    note for ChapterPydantic "Top-level document structure, holds H1 and a list of generic or panel elements." note for GenericContentPydantic "Represents content outside of Panels (e.g., Chapter Overview, Learning Objectives).
+Stores rendered Markdown and original Mistletoe blocks." note for PanelPydantic "Represents an H2 'Panel' section.
+Holds H2 Mistletoe block, panel number, and a list of H3 sections." note for H3Pydantic "Represents an H3 sub-section.
+Stores its H3 Mistletoe block, initial content, H4s, full original Markdown, and API-related fields." note for H4Pydantic "Represents an H4 sub-sub-section.
+Stores its H4 Mistletoe block and its content as Markdown."

 ```